 |Perfluorooctanesulfonic acid (PFOS)||2020||ppt||6.5||n/a||Yes||ND-33||ND||n/a||n/a||UR|

 |Contaminants||Year Tested||Unit||MCL||PHG (MCLG)||In Compliance||Groundwater||KCWA||Source|

-4 In one sample in the City of Bakersfield system in 2015, turbidity exceeded the SMCL; however, this is in compliance as the average is less than the SMCL.
+4 The value was greater than the SMCL in one odor sample collected; however, this is in compliance as the average is less than the SMCL.
 The SMCL was set to protect you against unpleasant aesthetic effects, such as color, taste, odor, and the staining of plumbing fixtures and clothing when washed.
 Exceeding this SMCL does not pose a health risk.

 5 The previous MCL of 0.010 mg/L (10 ppb) for hexavalent chromium was withdrawn on September 11, 2017, and there is currently no MCL in effect.